tshepang/blog/content/less-than-stellar revisits.md

 I saw [300] yesterday with the comments turned on and noticed numerous compositing errors.
-These are however not as ridiculous as those of *The Matrix Revolutions*, which significantly lowers its visual effects prowess, not to mention that the human-shaped robots weren\'t so impressive either, even though they still pack a punch.
+These are however not as ridiculous as those of *The Matrix Revolutions*, which significantly lowers its visual effects prowess, not to mention that the human-shaped robots weren't so impressive either, even though they still pack a punch.
 The movie remains less-than-average, though more bearable than the last time I checked.